afischerdev/aftrack_resource/README.md

 Commit your work

 <pre>
-$ git commit -m 'add fr to resources'
+$ git commit -m 'add fr to resource'
 </pre>

 And bring it back to the git server